Marvel Zombies: Merchandise

+The game is played much like the standard Zombicide game, however either playing as Super Heroes against Zombie Heroes and zombies, or Zombie Heroes against Super Heroes and SHIELD.
+Missions are either in Hero Mode or Zombie Mode.
+The gameplay in fact follows the comic books and the game feels very thematic all in all.

+However, like in the standard Zombicide games, the plastic game figures are not painted as the HeroClix figures.

 In the Vs. System trading card game, the Marvel Zombies have three cards in the tournament Promo set Age of Apocalypse.
 If a player won the tournament where they came from, he or she would get a copy of Spider-Man as a Zombie.
 If a player comes in second place, he or she would get a card of Captain America.
 All participants got a copy of the Marvel Zombies card.
 The zombies in the game had a unique theme of destroying themselves to activate an effect.
 At the end of the turn, they would return to play.